Skip to Content

 Dental Bonding

-Dental bonding is an alternative to veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored, or misaligned.
+Dental bonding is a versatile alternative to veneers, used to restore teeth that are chipped, cracked, discolored, or slightly misaligned.

 • Dental bonding vs. veneers—which one should I get?